mtconnect/cppagent/README.md

         *Default*: no (new in 1.2, if AVAILABILITY is not provided for device it will be automatically added and this will default to yes)

     * `AdditionalDevices` - Comma separated list of additional devices connected to this adapter.
-This provides availability support when one addapter feeds multiple devices.
+This provides availability support when one adapter feeds multiple devices.

         *Default*: nothing